notusknot/dotfiles/README.md

 These are my configuration files for the programs listed in the [installation instructions.](#installation)

 My window manager of choice is ```bspwm```.
-I use ot because I like how simple it is to configure while still being relatively powerfull and extensible.
+I use it because I like how simple it is to configure while still being relatively powerfull and extensible.
 If you want to learn how to use it better, check out [my tutorial](https://youtu.be/_55HGnz422M) for it.
 To manage keybinds, I use ```sxhkd``` because it works well and was made to seamlessly integrate with bspwm.

 **If you want more documentation, feel free to submit an issue or contact me on Discord: ```notusknot#5622```.
 More files coming soon...**